opendr-eu/opendr/docs/reference/matchboxnet.md

   Specifies the number of epochs the training should run for.
 - **batch_size**: *int, default=64*
   Specifies number of images to be bundled up in a batch during training.
   This heavily affects memory usage, adjust according to your system.
   Should always be equal to or higher than the number of used CUDA devices.
 - **optimizer**: *{'sgd'}, default='adam'*
   Specifies the optimizer to be used.
 Currently, only SGD is supported.
 - **checkpoint_after_iter**: *int, default=0*
   Specifies per how many training iterations a checkpoint should be saved.
   If set to 0 no checkpoints will be saved.
   Saves the models to the `temp_path` as "MatchboxNet-\<epoch\>.pth"
 - **checkpoint_load_iter**: *int, default=0*
   Specifies a checkpoint to load based on the number of iterations before fitting.
 If set to 0 no checkpoint will be loaded.
 - **temp_path**: *str, default='temp'*
   Specifies the path to the directory where the checkpoints will be saved.
 - **device**: *{'cpu', 'cuda'}, default='cuda'*
   Specifies the device to be used.
-- **b**: *int, default='3'*
+- **number_of_blocks**: *int, default='3'*
   Specifies the number of residual blocks in the network.
   See the [paper](#matchboxnet-arxiv) for further information and visualization.
-- **r**: *int, default='1'*
+- **number_of_subblocks**: *int, default='1'*
   Specifies the number of sub-blocks within each residual block.
   See the [paper](#matchboxnet-arxiv) for further information and visualization.
-- **c**: *int, default='64'*
+- **number_of_channels**: *int, default='64'*
   Specifies the number of channels within the residual blocks.
   See the [paper](#matchboxnet-arxiv) for further information and visualization.
 - **output_classes_n**: *int, default=20*